24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 Hiawatha is a small city of roughly 7,500 residents directly north of Cedar Rapids.
 Geographically tight, predominantly residential, and largely developed in the 1980s-2010s — which means newer construction, finished basements with sump-fed weeping tile drainage, and the building envelope failure modes that come with that era of construction.

 If Cedar Rapids' older neighborhoods are defined by aging plumbing and foundation seepage, Hiawatha is defined by sump pump dependence.
 Nearly every home in Hiawatha has a finished or semi-finished basement, and nearly every basement relies on a sump pump to manage groundwater.
-When pumps fail — and they do — basements flood quickly and predictably.
+When pumps fail — and they do — basements take on water quickly and predictably.

 Common Water Damage Issues in Hiawatha